UDC-GAC/MACVETH/README.md

 Last but not least, the first and last letter of the acronym stand for the name of the main author (Marcos Horro).

+Regarding the logo, the symbol within the ellipse is the 23rd letter of ancient greek's alphabet Psi.
+It represents the cost function for our SIMD model.
+This letter is widely used in science (e.g. Schrödinger equations).
+Besides, 'psi' can be translitered to 'ps', which is the suffix on Intel Intrinsics for 'packed-single'.
-Regarding the logo, the image represents nodes in the CDAG structure that it uses.
-Same way, it also creates the shape of a crown, as Macbeth's, having three fleurons, as the Three Witches in the very first Act of the tragedy.
+Same way, the shape of Psi greek letter has three fleurons, as the Three Witches in the very first Act of the tragedy (or is this too twisted?)

 ## Main dependencies: